 • Qualifying charitable donations

-Regardless of which deductions you claim, it’s important to consult with a tax professional to make sure you’re neither overpaying nor underpaying your taxes.
+Regardless of which deductions you claim, it’s important to invest time and thought on your tax return, perhaps using tax software or consulting with a tax professional, to make sure you’re neither overpaying nor underpaying your taxes.
+And also, of course, to make sure you aren’t missing the tax-filing deadline.

 IRS Form 1099 documents income earned from non-employer sources and can be used when filing and calculating one’s annual tax liability.
 It’s commonly sent to freelancers, independent contractors, investors, Social Security recipients, and those whose forgiven debts count as taxable income.